cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

 1. Make a Knowledge editor and persist knowledge.
-4. Persist valence tabs.
-5. Persist game tabs.
-6. Write names of dataset/graphs/etc tabs used to generate new tabs in the Notes.
+1. Write names of dataset/graphs/etc tabs used to generate new tabs in the Notes.
-7. The user may need to increase RAM, as large datasets stored and loaded in memory can take up a lot of space.
-So they need to be told how to do this and maybe given a nice interface for doing it.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT: